Antonio Gallego Gallego: El amor brujo

 El amor brujo, one of the most important works of Manuel de Falla, was first performed in April 1915 in Madrid, Spain.
 Falla continued to work on the music until completing the 1925 version premiered in Paris, France.
 Both the original 1915 score and the following 1916 version were considered lost.

 In 1986, Antonio Gallego was commissioned to compile a catalog of Manuel de Falla's works kept in his archive.
 During this task Gallego recovered from sketches the original 1915 version.
 The reconstruction process is detailed in his book Manuel de Falla y El amor brujo.

 Works

-Gallego has published many articles and a dozen books including:
+Gallego published many articles and a dozen books including: